chloecousin/Butterflies/README.md

 Licence: Open Government Licence 3.0, https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/

-Dictionnary:
-- `Occurrence ID`: An identifier for the Occurrence
-- `Scientific name`: The full scientific name, with authorship and date information if known
-- `Common name`: A common or vernacular name
-- `Start date`: The date-time during which a Event occurred.
-For occurrences, this is the date-time when the Event was recorded
-- `Start date day`: The day the event occurred in
-- `Start date month`: The ordinal month the event occurred in
-- `Start date year`: The year the event occurred in
-- `OSGR`: Ordnance Survey grid reference as supplied with the raw record
-- `Latitude (WGS84)`: Processed decimal latitude in WGS84 datum.
-Calculated from grid reference if not supplied
-- `Longitude (WGS84)`: Processed decimal longitude in WGS84 datum.
-Calculated from grid reference if not supplied
-- `Family`: The full scientific name of the family in which the Taxon is classified
-- `Genus`: The full scientific name of the genus in which the Taxon is classified
-- `OSGR 100km `: The processed 100km OS grid reference
-- `OSGR 10km `: The processed 10km OS grid reference
-- `OSGR 2km `: The processed 2km OS grid reference
-- `OSGR 1km `: The processed 1km OS grid reference
-- `State/Province`: UK country

 ### 2- __LepTraits v1.0__

 A trait dataset for Lepidoptera (=order of winged insects that includes butterflies and moths).
 Originally created by: